 2019 is the seventh year Trinity has awarded Health Initiative Grants, amounting to more than $7 million, which target the health of our region.
-Winning initiatives this year address focused needs of early intervention, treatment and stabilization in children and adult mental health diagnoses, strategies to address treating Adverse Childhood Experiences (ACEs), dental and primary care for the uninsured, women’s health, women’s re-entry program after incarceration and an accessible space to provide equal recreation opportunities for all in a natural environment.
-These proposals were selected based on potential impact and sustainability demonstrated in written reports, oral presentations and site visits.
-Trinity is honored to be able to help organizations that seek to make our community healthier and stronger.
-To learn more about this year’s winners, click here 2019 Phase II Recipients.
+Winning initiatives this year address focused needs of early intervention, treatment, and stabilization in children and adult mental health diagnoses, strategies to address treating Adverse Childhood Experiences (ACEs), dental and primary care for the uninsured, women’s health, women’s re-entry program after incarceration and accessible space to provide equal recreation opportunities for all in a natural environment.
+These proposals were selected based on the potential impact and sustainability demonstrated in written reports, oral presentations, and site visits.
+Trinity is honored to be able to help organizations that seek to make our community healthier and more robust.
+To learn more about this year’s winners, click 2019 Phase II Recipients.

 |THE 2019 PHASE II GRANT RECIPIENTS ARE:

 |East Tennessee Children’s Hospital – Early Intervention of Mental Illness in Pediatric Primary Care Offices|

 |Emory Valley Center – Treatment and Stabilization for Individuals Dual Diagnosed with Intellectual Developmental Disabilities and Mental Illness|

 |Knox Area Rescue Ministries – Community Healthcare for the Underserved|